 Due to changes in weather patterns caused by climate change, our properties in certain markets could experience increases in storm intensity and rising sea levels.
 Over time, climate change could result in volatile or decreased demand for retail space at some of our Centers or, in extreme cases, our inability to operate the properties at all.
 Climate change may also have indirect effects on our business by increasing the cost of (or making unavailable) insurance on favorable terms, or at all, increasing the cost of energy at our properties or requiring us to spend funds to repair and protect our properties against such risks.
 Additionally, we seek to promote energy efficiency and other sustainability strategies at our properties.
 Implementing such strategies and compliance with new laws or regulations related to climate change, including compliance with "green" building codes, may result in significant capital expenditures to improve our existing properties or properties we may acquire.
+In addition, laws and regulations at the federal, state and local level aimed at increasing climate-related disclosures, including the rules proposed by the Securities and Exchange Commission and the legislation recently enacted in the state of California, may increase compliance and data collection costs if, and when, such laws and regulations become effective.
 If we are unable to comply with the laws and regulations on climate change or implement effective sustainability strategies, our reputation among our tenants and investors may be damaged and we may incur fines and/or penalties.
 Moreover, there can be no assurance that any of our sustainability strategies will result in reduced operating costs, higher occupancy or higher rental rates or deter our existing tenants from relocating to properties owned by our competitors.